Crocodile Dundee' Stars: This Is How They Look Like Today?

-When the film Crocodile Dundee made its screen debut in 1986, it became an instant global sensation.
+When the movie Crocodile Dundee made its screen debut in 1986, it became an instant global sensation.
 Over the past 30 years, it has been seen by millions of people, and although the film is timeless, the same can't be said for its actors.
 What are Paul Hogan, Linda Kozlowski and the other stars up to today?
 It's time to take a look.

 1. Mark Blum as Richard Mason

 Mark Blum portrayed the three-dimensional bad guy Richard Mason, who was Sue's editor as well as her boyfriend.
 He asked Sue to return from writing the story about a bushman called Crocodile Dundee, but she declined.
 Although we didn't like Richard, his character was totally necessary to the plot, and it did wonders for his acting career.

 2. Mark Blum Now

 3. John Meillon as Wally Reilly

 John Meillon portrayed the widely adored Wally Reilly, a true outback type in Crocodile Dundee.
 Before the movie, John already had a lucrative acting career, starring in TV shows like My Name's McGooley, What's Yours? and Rita and Wally.
 He also had voice acted in multiple radio plays.

 4. John Meillon Now

 The Australian actor reprised his role of Wally in Crocodile Dundee II, which was his last film role, as he sadly died from cirrhosis in 1989.
 John will be remembered forever for his likable characters and the theatre work that earned him an OBE.
 He was posthumously awarded the Raymond Longford lifetime achievement award.

 5. David Gulpilil as Neville Bell